-- The sabre is a weapon for thrusting and cutting with both the cutting edge and the back of the blade. - 2 All hits made with the cutting edge, the flat or the back of the blade are counted as good (cuts and back cuts).

-- It is forbidden to hit with the guard.
-Any hits registered by hitting with the guard must be annulled, the fencer so hitting being penalised as specified in Articles t.158-163, t.165, t.170. - 4 Hits through the blade, that is to say those which touch at the same time the valid target and the sabre of the opponent, are valid whenever they arrive clearly on the target. - Placing the weapon on the piste at any time to straighten it is forbidden.
+- t.96 - The sabre is a weapon for thrusting and cutting with both the cutting edge and the back of the blade. - 2 All hits made with the cutting edge, the flat or the back of the blade are counted as good (cuts and back cuts). - It is forbidden to hit with the guard.
+Any hits registered by hitting with the guard must be annulled, the fencer so hitting being penalised as specified in Articles t.158-163, t.165, t.170, for the offences of the 2nd group. - 4 Hits through the blade, that is to say those which touch at the same time the valid target and the sabre of the opponent, are valid whenever they arrive clearly on the target. - Placing the weapon on the piste at any time to straighten it is forbidden.
 Any breaking of this rule will be punished according to Articles t.
-158-163, t.165, t.170.
+158-163, t.165, t.170, for the offences of the 1st group.